FREquently asked questions

 Why do we assess?

-Assessment is a process of improvement; Assessment is primarily a mechanism that informs practitioners and serves to advance learning and development (across individuals or groups [students, faculty, staff, etc.], programs, institution or campus, and organization).
+Assessment is a process of improvement; Assessment is primarily a mechanism that informs practitioners and serves to advance the practices encompassed in learning and development (across individuals or groups [students, faculty, staff, etc.], programs, institution or campus, and organization).
 By assessing, we are identifying areas of improvement and solutions that will lead to better outcomes.
-Assessment is also a form of accountability in demonstrating that and the practice(s) of teaching and its outcomes- namely, learning and development- are reflective of best practices and equitable achievements (effectively contribute to equitable achievements?).
+It is also a form of accountability in demonstrating that and the practice(s) of teaching and its outcomes- namely, learning and development- are reflective of best practices and equitable achievements (effectively contribute to equitable achievements?).

 “In this sense, assessment for improvement is essentially an internal matter.
 In contrast, assessment data collected for the purpose of accountability are used primarily to demonstrate that the institution is using its resources appropriately to help students develop the knowledge, skills, competencies, and dispositions required to function effectively in the 21st century.
 The information is typically intended for external audiences” (Ewell, 2009).